 This study is hinged on the state of the environment and the consequences for human interests and values of all the various dimensions of the introduction of modern large-scale irrigation projects in the Sudano-Sahelian zone.
 The models shown as Figures 2.2, 2.3 and 2.4 summarize how the various ideas and concepts discussed above relate to the design and execution of this study.
-According to Boyden (1979) models of this nature have several functions; they provide a basis for the organization of variables; they play essential roles in the integrative process by ensuring that germane components are not glossed over in analysis or in considering the future implications of possible options, and finally, they facilitate the communication of ideas and hypotheses concerning inter-relationships within and between human ecosystems.
+According to Boyden (1979) models of this nature have several functions; they provide a basis for the organization of variables; they play essential roles in the integration of variables; they play essential roles in the integrative process by ensuring that germane components are not glossed over in analysis or in considering the future implications of possible options, and finally, they facilitate the communication of ideas and hypotheses concerning inter-relationships within and between human ecosystems.